Bachelors Medical and Health Services Management Program

-The Medical and Health Services Management bachelor's degree provides health care practitioners, holding an associate's degree in an allied health field, with the skills and competencies needed to function as managers and supervisors in health care settings.
+The Medical and Health Services Management bachelor’s degree provides health care practitioners, holding an associate’s degree in an allied health field, with the skills and competencies needed to function as managers and supervisors in health care settings.
+An earned associate’s degree in an allied health field from an accredited institution is required for admission into this program.

 Learn from industry-experienced faculty who have firsthand understanding of the strategies, tactics, and every-day demands of their field.